johnbcoughlin/fluids-c/opencl/optimizations.md

 - Bottom levels of histogram pyramids can use smaller datatypes to hold counts.
 - explicitly pull upper levels of histogram pyramid into local memory
 - pull boxes of lower levels into local memory as well
+- Use vstoren to store segments and vertices

+## Winding Numbers

+- Unroll loop over the vbo
+- Copy image instead of always writing the current value.

 ## GL